thephez/docs-core/docs/reference/p2p-network-data-messages.md

 ## getblocks

-The [`getblocks` message](../reference/p2p-network-data-messages.md#getblocks) requests an [`inv` message](../reference/p2p-network-data-messages.md#inv) that provides <<glossary:block header>> hashes starting from a particular point in the <<glossary:block chain>>.
-It allows a <<glossary:peer>> which has been disconnected or started for the first time to get the data it needs to request the blocks it hasn't seen.
+The [`getblocks` message](../reference/p2p-network-data-messages.md#getblocks) requests an [`inv` message](../reference/p2p-network-data-messages.md#inv) that provides [block header](../resources/glossary.md#block-header) hashes starting from a particular point in the [block chain](../resources/glossary.md#block-chain).
+It allows a [peer](../resources/glossary.md#peer) which has been disconnected or started for the first time to get the data it needs to request the blocks it hasn't seen.

-Peers which have been disconnected may have <<glossary:stale blocks>> in their locally-stored block chain, so the [`getblocks` message](../reference/p2p-network-data-messages.md#getblocks) allows the requesting peer to provide the receiving peer with multiple <<glossary:header>> hashes at heights on their local chain.
+Peers which have been disconnected may have [stale blocks](../resources/glossary.md#stale-block) in their locally-stored block chain, so the [`getblocks` message](../reference/p2p-network-data-messages.md#getblocks) allows the requesting peer to provide the receiving peer with multiple [header](../resources/glossary.md#header) hashes at heights on their local chain.
 This allows the receiving peer to find, within that list, the last header hash they had in common and reply with all subsequent header hashes.

 **Note:** the receiving peer itself may respond with an [`inv` message](../reference/p2p-network-data-messages.md#inv) containing header hashes of stale blocks.
 It is up to the requesting peer to poll all of its peers to find the best block chain.

-If the receiving peer does not find a common header hash within the list, it will assume the last common block was the <<glossary:genesis block>> (block zero), so it will reply with in [`inv` message](../reference/p2p-network-data-messages.md#inv) containing header hashes starting with block one (the first block after the genesis block).
+If the receiving peer does not find a common header hash within the list, it will assume the last common block was the [genesis block](../resources/glossary.md#genesis-block) (block zero), so it will reply with in [`inv` message](../reference/p2p-network-data-messages.md#inv) containing header hashes starting with block one (the first block after the genesis block).

 | Bytes    | Name                 | Data Type        | Description
 |----------|----------------------|------------------|----------------